-Staff Contact: Various, depending on supervision CP15 S1, S2 or F Excluded: EDST3801, EDST3802
+Staff Contact: Various, depending on supervision CP15 S1 or S2 or F or X1 or X2

+Excluded: EDST3801, EDST3802

 Individual research on a topic approved by the Head of School with appropriate consultation and supervision.
 Intended to prepare students for further research at doctoral level.